 The final step in crafting your top hat is the most fun.
 Here's where you can get extra creative and embellish your hat.
 Try hot-gluing feathers, long strips of leather, rhinestones, and beads on the side, or use grosgrain ribbon to create a band around the base.
 You can even use acrylic paint or glitter for added detail and color.

 Don't be afraid to give it your own personal touch — you cannot go wrong by including decorations with special meaning.
-For inspiration, take a look at this luxe wool felt hat by Santana featuring leather trim and a peacock feather.

 The Finishing Touch

 Top hats work for so many holidays from Halloween to Christmas (Frosty the Snowman or Ebenezer Scrooge, anyone?) and everything in between.
 Despite their history as high-end head warmers, the top hats of today are much more relaxed and fun and can even be used as pieces of home decor.